m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_7.png)

-### Next, installing/configuring the IMAP Server - Dovecot:
+### Next, installing/configuring the IMAP Server - Dovecot

-Enter the following command to install Dovecot's core packages and the IMAP daemon package on your Ubuntu/custom server.

-`sudo apt install dovecot-core dovecot-imapd`
+Enter the following command to install Dovecot's core packages and the IMAP daemon package on your Ubuntu/custom server: `sudo apt install dovecot-core dovecot-imapd`

-To setup POP3 to fetch emails, install the dovecot-pop3d package as follows next.

-`sudo apt install dovecot-pop3d`
+To setup `POP3` to fetch emails, install the `dovecot-pop3d` package as follows next: `sudo apt install dovecot-pop3d`

-Check the version of Dovecot.
+Check the version of Dovecot: `dovecot --version`

-`dovecot --version`

 **Enabling IMAP/POP3/LMTP Protocol**

 You can enable and use any protocol depending on your setup and the way you'd like to recieve and manage the mail system.
 Enabling atleast one is mandatory.

-IMAP/POP3:
+`IMAP/POP3`:

-Edit the main dovecot config file using:

-`sudo vi /etc/dovecot/dovecot.conf`
+Edit the main dovecot config file using: `sudo vi /etc/dovecot/dovecot.conf`

-Add/append the following line to enable both the IMAP and POP3 protocol.

-`protocols = imap pop3`
+Add/append the following line to enable both the IMAP and POP3 protocol: `protocols = imap pop3`

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_8.png)

-**Configuring the Mailbox Location**:
+**Configuring the Mailbox Location**

-By default, Postfix and Dovecot use the "mbox format" to store emails.
-By default each user’s emails are stored in a single file in _/var/mail/username_.
-To change it to use the "Maildir format" where email messages will be stored under the Maildir directory under each respective user’s home directory for easy management follow along:

-`sudo vi /etc/dovecot/conf.d/10-mail.conf`
+By default, Postfix and Dovecot use the `mbox format` to store emails.
+By default each user’s emails are stored in a single file in `/var/mail/username`.
+To change it to use the `Maildir format` where email messages will be stored under the Maildir directory under each respective user’s home directory for easy management follow along: `sudo vi /etc/dovecot/conf.d/10-mail.conf`

-Find and change the _mail_location_ to the value as follows:

-`mail_location = maildir:~/Maildir`
+Find and change the `mail_location` to the value as follows: `mail_location = maildir:~/Maildir`

-Also append the following line to the file .
-If you're on Ubuntu 18.04+ this line is automatically added so you dont have to enter it.

-`mail_privileged_group = mail`
+Also append the following line to the file.
+If you're on Ubuntu 18.04+ this line is automatically added so you dont have to enter it: `mail_privileged_group = mail`

 Save and close the file.

-Now create/add dovecot to the mail group so that Dovecot can read the INBOX using:

-`sudo adduser dovecot mail`
+Now create/add dovecot to the mail group so that Dovecot can read theINBOX using: `sudo adduser dovecot mail`

-Although we configured Dovecot to store emails in the "Maildir format", by default Postfix uses its built-in local delivery agent (LDA) to move inbound emails to the message store and it will be saved in the "mbox format".
+Although we configured Dovecot to store emails in the `Maildir format`, by default Postfix uses its built-in local delivery agent (LDA) to move inbound emails to the message store and it will be saved in the `mbox format`.

 To avoid this we also configure Postfix to pass incoming emails to Dovecot using the LMTP protocol.
 This is a simplified version of SMTP where incoming emails will be saved in the required "Maildir format" we've setup to use.

-Now install the Dovecot LMTP server using :

-`sudo apt install dovecot-lmtpd`
+Now install the Dovecot LMTP server using: `sudo apt install dovecot-lmtpd`

-Lets Edit the Dovecot main configuration file to set this up:

-`sudo vi /etc/dovecot/dovecot.conf`
+Lets Edit the Dovecot main configuration file to set this up: `sudo vi /etc/dovecot/dovecot.conf`

-Add _lmtp_ to the supported protocols as before:

-`protocols = imap pop3 lmtp`
+Add `lmtp` to the supported protocols as before: `protocols = imap pop3 lmtp`

-(I've set all to run in this example.)
+(I've set all to run in this example)

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_9.png)

 Save and close the file.

-Its now time to edit the "Dovecot 10-master.conf" file.

-`sudo vi /etc/dovecot/conf.d/10-master.conf`
+Its now time to edit the `Dovecot 10-master.conf` file: `sudo vi /etc/dovecot/conf.d/10-master.conf`

-Find and replace/comment out the __lmtp__ service definition to the following:
+Find and replace/comment out the `lmtp` service definition to the following:

 ```bash
 service lmtp {